typhonjs-typedoc/typedoc-theme-dmt/README.md

 When using the navigation index you may press `<Alt>` when opening / closing a folder and it will open or close all children folders underneath.

+## Deployment Requirements

+The DMT uses `ES Module` loading for the dynamic functionality on the frontend in browser.
+This requires at minimum a way to serve / host the docs.
+You will see a CORS error when loading `file://` URLs locally.
+Several easy options are available for hosting the generated docs.
+Please see the wiki article: [Webserver Required To Serve Generated Docs](https://github.com/typhonjs-typedoc/typedoc-theme-dmt/wiki/Webserver-Required-To-Serve-Generated-Docs).

 ## Configuration:

 `typedoc.json` / includes all extra DMT options with comments (JSON5):